 What is the selling price?

 The Sisters, reflecting on their obligations, the desire to keep Neringa in the Lithuanian American community, and the resolve of CNI to purchase the property, have set the sales price at $1,000,000 which is below the fair market and tax appraised value of the property.

 CNI's Profit and Loss report currently shows significant assets/funds available in its bank accounts.
 Will any of those funds be used to achieve the Capital Campaign target?

 No. CNI uses accrued savings to fund capital improvements, to keep facilities properly updated, and to enhance the program for our campers.
-In 2019 at least $100,000 in liquid assets will be used on several projects and property maintenance.
-CNI also understands the importance of maintaining reserves for possible unexpected large expenses/losses.
-For example, recovery after Hurricane Irene (i.e. bridge and dock replacement) depleted Neringa’s savings in 2011-2012.
+In 2019 approximately $100,000 in liquid assets was used on several projects and property maintenance.
+CNI also understands the importance of maintaining reserves for possible unexpected large expenses/losses, such as the bridge collapse and dock destruction caused by Hurricane Irene that depleted Neringa’s savings in 2011-2012.

-We have been extremely fortunate with the ongoing generosity of our individual supporters and grants to be able to meet our annual expenses and have rebuilt our equity gradually since Hurricane Irene.
+We have been extremely fortunate, due to the ongoing generosity of our individual supporters and grants, to be able to meet our annual expenses and to gradually rebuild our equity since Hurricane Irene.

 Available liquid assets could possibly be leveraged if needed at the time of the acquisition of the Neringa property.
 However, the goal of the Neringa 100 campaign is to fully achieve the required purchase price of $1,000,000 on its own merit and to preserve savings assets for the types of needs outlined above.